bsampietro/weirdy/README.md

 #### shown_stack
 *Number*
-Number of lines visible at first sight on the stack.
+Number of lines visible (when collapsed) on the stack.

 #### notifier_proc
 *Proc*